|Date Due:||Friday, September 5th, 2014|

-If accepted, the special session description will be allocated 2 pages in the conference proceedings and must adhere to the formatting guidelines specified above.
+If accepted, the special session description will be allocated in the conference proceedings and must adhere to the formatting guidelines specified above.
 To facilitate the transition from proposal to camera-ready copy, it is critical that authors adhere closely to the formatting specifications and page limits.

 Note that you will be required to submit your proposal electronically.

 Write your proposal using the format specified above.
 Within the proposal, you must provide Category and Subject Descriptors, General Terms, and Keywords, just as paper authors must do.
 These requirements are described in more detail in the SIGCSE 2015 Format Instructions.